HIV and Specific Populations

 • Key Points

 • The Centers for Disease Control and Prevention (CDC) recommends that all sexually active gay and bisexual men get tested for HIV at least once a year.
-Some sexually active gay and bisexual men may benefit from getting tested more often, for example, every 3 to 6 months.
+However, some sexually active gay and bisexual men who have multiple sex partners or casual sex with people whose status is unknown may benefit from getting tested more often (for example, every 3 to 6 months).

 • Gay and bisexual men who are HIV negative but at risk of getting HIV should consider pre-exposure prophylaxis (PrEP).
-PrEP is when people who do not have HIV but who are at risk of getting HIV take HIV medicine every day to reduce their chances of HIV infection.
+PrEP is when people who do not have HIV but who are at risk of getting HIV take HIV medicine every day (pills) or every two months (an injection) to reduce their chances of HIV infection.
+The CDC reports that PrEP is highly effective for preventing HIV from sex or injection drug use.

 • Does HIV affect gay and bisexual men?

 In the United States, gay and bisexual men are the population most affected by HIV.
-According to the Centers for Disease Control and Prevention (CDC), in 2019, adult and adolescent gay and bisexual men accounted for 69% of the new HIV diagnoses in the United States and dependent areas.
+According to the Centers for Disease Control and Prevention (CDC), in 2021, adult and adolescent gay, bisexual and other men who reported male-to-male sexual contact accounted for 71% of the new HIV diagnoses in the United States and dependent areas.

 In the United States, gay and bisexual men are the population